fibondev/fibon-token/README.md

 3. In the "Deploy" section, provide:
    - `_logic`: Address of FibonToken implementation
    - `_data`: ABI-encoded `initialize` function call with multisig address

+### 4. Deploy ICO Contract

+1. Load `ICO.sol` into Remix
+2. Compile the contract
+3. Deploy with parameters:
+   - `initialOwner`: Address of the contract owner
+   - `_token`: Address of the FibonProxy contract
+   - `_rate`: Token rate
+   - `_startTime`: ICO start time
+   - `_endTime`: ICO end time
+   - `_hardCap`: Maximum amount to be raised

+### 5. Deploy Vesting Contract

+1. Load `Vesting.sol` into Remix
+2. Compile the contract
+3. Deploy with parameters:
+   - `initialOwner`: Address of the contract owner
+   - `_token`: Address of the FibonProxy contract
+   - `_cliff`: Cliff period in seconds
+   - `_duration`: Total vesting duration in seconds

+## Post-Deployment Steps

+1. Fund the ICO contract with tokens for sale
+2. Set up vesting schedules in the Vesting contract
+3. Transfer ownership of the FibonToken (via proxy) to the FibonMultiSig

+## Upgradeability

+The FibonToken uses the UUPS (Universal Upgradeable Proxy Standard) pattern.
+To upgrade:

+1. Deploy a new implementation of FibonToken
+2. Use the FibonMultiSig to call the upgrade function on the proxy